justinleetyler/justinleetyler.github.io/catalog.md

 193.9.
 NIE -- The portable Nietzsche / [by Friedrich Wilhelm Nietzsche]; selected and translated, with an introduction, prefaces, and notes, by Walter Kaufmann. -- Harmondsworth England : Penguin, 1976. -- x, 692 p
 > Read 2012-03. -r -- The time has come for a man to set himself a goal.
 The time has come for man to plant the seed of his highest hope. -Zarathustra -p.
 129 -q -- I teach you the overman. -Zarathustra -p.
 124 -q -- When Zarathustra was thirty years old he left his home and went into the mountains.
 Here he enjoyed his spirit and his solitude, and for ten years did not tire of it.
 But at last a change came over his heart. -p.
 121 -q -- Sex, the lust to rule, selfishness [are the three evils]: these three have so far been best cursed and worst reputed and lied about... -p.
 300 -q

-005 NIX -- Learning PHP, MYSQL, and Javascript / Robin Nixon. -- Beijing; Cambridge : O'Reilly, c2009. -- on 1 external hard drive. -- File name: (8847.pdf) -- DBID 8847.
+g005 NIX -- Learning PHP, MYSQL, and Javascript / Robin Nixon. -- Beijing; Cambridge : O'Reilly, c2009. -- [www](https://drive.google.com).
 > The process of separating your data into tables and creating primary keys is called normalization. , p.
 203 -q -- E. F. Codd: inventor of the relational model. -p.
 203 -q -- On a very popular site, if you have normalized tables, your database access will slow down considerably once you get above a few dozen concurrent users. -p.
 210 -q

+g220 NEW -- The new oxford annotated bible : New revised standard version with the Apocrapha / Michael D. Googan, Editor ; Marc Z. Brettler, Carol A. Newsom, and Pheme Perkins, Associate Editors. -- 4th ed. -- Oxford University Press, c2010. -- [www](https://drive.google.com).

 813 NOR -- America Pacifica / North, Anna. -- [S.n., n.d.] -- v.
 > Read 2013-02.
 Grade D. -r